Keep in touch and we'll send more your way.By submitting form you agree to our Privacy & GDPR Statemnt.

 Moreover, Google Chrome’s location tracking feature is more refined and efficient, compared to other browsers with geo-tracking ability.

 Regardless, following are some easy-to-follow tutorials on disabling Chrome’s location tracking on different devices.

 Note: On the Content Settings window, you can set other features to “ask before accessing” as well such as camera, microphone, notifications, etc.

 If you believe disabling the location tracker in your Chrome browser would keep you off the radar, then you couldn’t be more wrong.
-After all, you might need the Chrome’s GPS at some point or other.
+After all, you might need Chrome’s GPS at some point or another.

 The best way to truly hide your location or spoof it is by setting up a VPN.

 PureVPN owns an extensive pool of IP addresses, originating from different locations.
 Currently, you get over 300,000+ anonymous IPs from 180+ locations such as Germany, the US, the UK, Canada, Brazil, and more.
 By spoofing your real location with an anonymous IP, you can be assured that nobody is tracking you whatsoever, and even if anybody is, then they are on a wild goose chase.